-Reed explains the Tree of Life -- the primary symbol used to represent the universal energies as "revealed" by the Qabala -- and how its spheres and paths correspond to elements in the pagan tradition.
+Reed explains the Tree of Life — the primary symbol used to represent the universal energies as "revealed" by the Qabala — and how its spheres and paths correspond to elements in the pagan tradition.
 Teachers can use the Qabala to understand the growth of students and their problems, using the Vices and Virtues to recognize stages of growth.
 Reed also provides exercises, meditations, and encouragement to students who are studying without a teacher.
 She discusses the Qabala as it appears in everyday life, which spheres of the Tree of Life to use for specific workings, and details two rituals using the Tree: a Dedication to the Journey, and the Rite of mending Love.
 Reed's command of the material allows teachers and students alike to gain powerful insight into their own search for spirituality.
 First published in 1983 as Witches Qabala Book 1: The Goddess and the Tree, this revised and updated edition is enhanced with Reed's thirteen additional years of experience.